CSR Report Policy

 Scope of This Report

-This report covers the Osaka Gas Group, consisting of Osaka Gas Co., Ltd. and its affiliated companies.
+This report covers the Daigas Group, consisting of Osaka Gas Co., Ltd. and its affiliated companies.
 Some information, as noted in this report by phrases such as “Osaka Gas” or “the Company, ” refers exclusively to Osaka Gas Co., Ltd.

 Sixty-five companies—Osaka Gas and its consolidated subsidiaries—are subject to compilation of environmental performance data.
 Excluded are companies housed in office buildings as tenants and whose environmental performance data are difficult to grasp.
 Also excluded are overseas companies whose environmental impacts are negligible small.